Mysticz11/8-bit-CPU-Simulation/README.md

 ```

 ### Multiplication (programs/multiply.asm)
-Multiplies 3 × 4 through repeated addition.
-Demonstrates PUSH/POP for register preservation when the accumulator is needed for multiple operations.
+Multiplies 3 × 4 through repeated addition, demonstrating PUSH/POP for register preservation when the accumulator is required for multiple operations.

 ```
 LOAD R0, 0